robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-clique.md

 **Formal Proof:**

 **Forward Direction (3-SAT satisfiable → Clique exists):**
-- If phi is satisfiable, there exists an assignment that makes at least one literal true in each clause
+- If φ is satisfiable, there exists an assignment that makes at least one literal true in each clause
 - Pick the vertex corresponding to that true literal from each clause
 - These m vertices form a clique because:
   - They're from different clauses (so edges exist by construction)